π£ ANNOUNCEMENTS

 π‘WHAT WE ARE LEARNING THIS WEEK:

-πSPALDING: Continue practicing at home the phonograms scholars haven't mastered yet.
+πSPALDING: Continue practicing at home the phonograms they haven't mastered yet.
 Check out the Spalding resources on this website to review letter formations, spelling/Spalding rules and phonogram list.

 Jobs of silent final e: